Articles

 Shopify is a retail ecommerce platform.
 Wholesale Handler is a wholesale ordering portal.
 They solve fundamentally different problems.

 If you sell directly to consumers and happen to have a few wholesale accounts on the side, Shopify with a wholesale app might make sense.
-But if wholesale ordering is the actual problem - if you're spending your evenings copying orders from texts into spreadsheets - you don't need a retail ecommerce platform.
-You need a tool built for that one workflow.
+But if wholesale ordering is the actual problem - if evenings go to copying orders from texts into spreadsheets - a retail ecommerce platform isn't the right tool.
+A purpose-built wholesale ordering system is.

 Try Wholesale Handler now